bfidatadigipres/dpx_encoding/README.md

 ## Supporting crontab actions

-The RAWcooked and TAR scripts are to be driven from a server /etc/crontab.
+The RAWcooked and TAR scripts are launched from a server /etc/crontab which schedules their run.
 To prevent the scripts from running multiple versions at once and overburdening the server RAM the crontab calls the scripts via Linux Flock lock files (called from /usr/bin/flock shown below).
-These are manually created in the /var/run folder, and the script flock_rebuild.sh regularly checks for their presence, and if absent, recreates them every hour.
+These are manually created in the /var/run folder, and the script ```flock_rebuild.sh``` regularly checks for their presence, and if absent recreates them.
 It is common for the lock files to disappear when a server is rebooted, etc.

 The scripts for encoding and automation activities will run frequently throughout the day.
 Each of the first three scripts will have 12 different entries each with a different 'DG' path (see environments below) and a unique Flock lock, but call the same code: